Skip to main content

 What Are the 4 Ps of Marketing and Are They Relevant?

-The traditional four Ps of marketing include product, people, price and place — but many veteran marketers are rethinking everything in the digital age.
+The traditional 4 Ps of marketing include product, place, price and promotion — but many veteran marketers are rethinking everything in the digital age.

-The four Ps of marketing refer to the traditional elements surrounding a service or product that a business owner or marketer has to consider and evaluate to succeed.
-They include:
+The four Ps of marketing refer to the marketing mix — elements surrounding a service or product that a business owner or marketer has to consider and evaluate to succeed.
+They include product, price, place and promotion.

 Which of the Four Ps is Most Important?

-People, place, price and product are all integral considerations in marketing.
+Product, price, place and promotion are all integral considerations in marketing.
 It's difficult to determine the most important of these essential components, as they all interact and work in tandem.

-Going a little deeper, some marketing experts have shifted their perspective on the four Ps over the years, mainly in response to the internet's seismic effects on so many parts of daily life, including consumerism and marketing.
-Alana Burns, the chief marketing officer at Southern New Hampshire University (SNHU), said that the traditional four Ps of marketing are too focused on a brand.
+While the four Ps of marketing were long considered standard marketing theory, changes to the marketing landscape — including the rise of the internet — have shifted the perspectives of some marketers.
+Alana Burns, the chief marketing officer at Southern New Hampshire University (SNHU), said the traditional four Ps of marketing are too focused on a brand.

 “They still matter, but they’re a singular way of looking at things,” Burns said.
 “What they don’t consider is the audience.
 They’re very brand-centric, not customer-centric," she said.
 "The four Ps are still relevant.
 They’re just not the most relevant.”